 America the Beautiful passes can be used in lieu of a Red Rock pass.

-You can purchase a daily, weekly, and annual Red Rock passes, or you can purchase a grand annual pass.
-Your grand annual pass will include all 18 recreational fee sites and in addition you can use it at Call of the Canyon, Grasshopper Point, and Crescent Moon.
+You can purchase a daily, weekly, and annual Red Rock passes to include all 18 recreational fee sites.
+As of 2024, you can no longer purchase a grand annual pass.
+Even if you purchase a Red Rock pass or American the Beautiful pass, you will have an additional fee at Call of the Canyon, Grasshopper Point, and Crescent Moon.

 How to Get Around Sedona

 You can get around Sedona by car, bicycle, by foot.
 On Thursday through Sunday you can park and ride the Sedona Shuttle to some popular hiking trails.
-You can take a tour on a Sedona Trolley.
+You can download the Sedona Shuttle map here.
+You can also take a tour on a Sedona Trolley or an offroad jeep tour.

 Parking in Sedona